 - Fluid collecting in an area surrounding a testicle, a condition known as a hydrocele.

 - Infection, such as from a virus or a sexually transmitted disease (STD) like chlamydia

-- Inguinal hernia.
-That's a condition in which a part of the intestines pushes into the groin or scrotum through an abnormal opening or weakening in the stomach.
+Inguinal hernia.
+That's a condition in which a part of the intestines pushes into the groin or scrotum through an abnormal opening or a weak spot in the abdominal wall.

 - Injury to the testicles, such as from being kicked, hit, or crushed.